Antonio447-cloud/SSL-TLS-cryptographic-protocols-lb-using-nginx/README.md

 - Implement an Nginx load balancing solution for our DevOps tooling website.

-**NOTE**: *The HTTPS protocol and the SSL/TLS digital certificate will identify, validate and provide end-to-end encryption between user agents and servers of our DevOps tooling website.*
+**NOTE**: *The HTTPS protocol and the SSL/TLS digital certificate will identify, validate and provide end-to-end encryption between web clients and servers of our DevOps tooling website.*

 ## SSL/TLS Cryptographic Protocol and Nginx Load Balancing